Greater Region of SaarLorLux: Treaties and Agreements

-Organization of SaarLorLux
+Organization

-SaarLorLux sees a large amount of governmental, non-governmental and mixed cooperation.
-The SaarLorLux cooperation is not just between five partners.
+The Greater Region sees a large amount of governmental, non-governmental and mixed cooperation.
+The cooperation is not just between five partners.
 In fact, the cooperation consists of a multitude of single cooperations, treaties and organisations.
 The single cooperations often do not consist of the same members, because some of the regions do not participate in every cooperation or are represented by different political municipalities.
 These forms of cooperation have led to the creation of a variety of different organisations.

-Governmental cooperations
+Governmental cooperation

 Summit Conferences

 Based on a 1994 decision, there are regular summit conferences.